Facial Paralysis Surgery

 - Brow Lift

-- Patients with watery or dry eyes, which can lead to corneal dryness, irritation, and excessive tearing, traditionally require tear duct surgery.
+- Tear Duct Surgery.
+Patients with watery or dry eyes, which can lead to corneal dryness, irritation, and excessive tearing, traditionally require tear duct surgery.
 During this procedure, a small incision is made next to or inside the nose.
 Our LIPSG plastic surgeon will use endoscopic techniques to bypass the blockage and enable the tears to drain into the nose.
 In cases of dry eyes, procedures include those that can block the tear ducts with small plugs in order to add moisture to the eyes.

 Benefits from Facial Paralysis Surgery